 This Act may be cited as the Jetties Act 1926 1.

-2. Repeal

-[Omitted under the Reprints Act 1984 s.
+[2.
+Omitted under the Reprints Act 1984 s.
 7(4)(f).]

-3. Definitions
+3. Terms used in this Act

 In this Act, subject to the context —

-“Chief Executive Officer” means the chief executive officer of the Department.
+“chief executive officer” means the chief executive officer of the Department;

-“Department” means the department of the Public Service principally assisting the Minister in the administration of this Act.
+“Department” means the department of the Public Service principally assisting the Minister in the administration of this Act;

-“Government” means Her Majesty’s Government of Western Australia.
+“Government” means Her Majesty’s Government of Western Australia;

-“Jetty” includes —
+“jetty” includes —

 (a) any jetty, pier, wharf, quay, grid, slip, landing place, stage, platform (other than a platform that is a vessel for the purposes of the Western Australian Marine Act 1982) or similar structure, whether fixed or floating, erected or placed, wholly or in part, in, on or over any waters; and

-(b) any ramp which is or which may be used for the purpose of launching or landing a vessel.
+(b) any ramp which is or which may be used for the purpose of launching or landing a vessel;

-“Officer” means an officer of the department.
+“officer” means an officer of the department;

-“Private Jetty” means a jetty used and maintained by any person not being a person representing or acting on behalf of the Government.
+“private jetty” means a jetty used and maintained by any person not being a person representing or acting on behalf of the Government;

-“Public Jetty” means any jetty the property of Her Majesty or vested in any person on behalf of Her Majesty.
+“public jetty” means any jetty the property of Her Majesty or vested in any person on behalf of Her Majesty;

-“Vessel” includes any ship, lighter, barge, boat, raft, or craft of whatsoever description and howsoever navigated.
+“vessel” includes any ship, lighter, barge, boat, raft, or craft of whatsoever description and howsoever navigated.

 [Section 3 amended by No. 35 of 1986 s.
 3; No. 47 of 1993 s.
 13(1); No. 14 of 1996 s.
 4.]